PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ## DESCRIPTION

-The Find-Ast function can be used to easily find a specific ast from a starting ast.
-By default children asts will be searched, but ancestor asts can also be searched by specifying the "Ancestor" switch parameter.
+The Find-Ast function can be used to easily find a specific AST within a script file.
+All ASTs following the inital starting ast will be searched, including those that are not part of the same tree.

+The behavior of the search (such as direction and criteria) can be changed with parameters.

 Additionally, you can find the Ast closest to the cursor with the "AtCursor" switch parameter.